quasientio/pal/modules/itt/README.md

     ```bash
     mvn -pl modules/itt verify
     ```
-   NOTE: Tests that require a peer automatically launch and manage their own peer processes via test suites:
+   NOTE: Tests that require a peer automatically launch and manage their own *transient* peer processes via test suites:
    - `RpcTestSuite`: Manages a peer for all RPC tests (binary and JSON) on ports 5656/7789
    - `InterceptTestSuite`: Manages a separate peer with `--interceptable` flag for intercept tests on ports 5657/7790
    - `ThinPeerTestSuite`: Manages a peer for ThinPeer connection tests on ports 5658/7791